 Skip to main content

-• parse and validate the incoming tool arguments
+• parse runtime tool arguments

-• produce JSON Schema for MCP tool discovery
+• generate JSON Schema for MCP discovery

 Built-in paths